 - Fails to maintain these standards at the end of the review period. - Fails to remove himself/herself from Financial Aid Probation, but does complete a term of acceptable academic work.
-A term of acceptable academic work is defined as follows: - If aid was received based on full time enrollment the previous semester, nine (9) credits (6 credits in summer) must be completed successfully with a semester GPA of 2.0 or higher.
-If aid was received based on part time enrollment the previous semester, six (6) credits (3 credits in summer) must be completed successfully with a semester GPA of 2.0 or higher.
+A term of acceptable academic work is defined as follows: - 6 credits in must be completed successfully within one semester with a GPA of 2.0 or higher.